ONEST-Network/ONEST-Specification/docs/ONEST-001-Suggested-xInput-Form-Fields.md

 - Parent's full name
 - Parent's phone number
 - Gender of the user
+- Current course level
+- Current course name
+- Name of the Institute in which currently admission taken
+- Month and year in which user passed Class 10
+- Board from which user passed Class 12
+- Name of graduate degree
 - Following documents:
     - 10th marksheet
     - Proof of identity (driving license or passport)